KoeYe/SimWorld-doc/docs/source/components/citygen.md

 :alt: Road Attachment
 ```

-##### Cross check

-Despite the attachment mechanism, road intersections can still occur.
-We perform additional intersection checks during generation.
-If any roads intersect, we remove the most recently generated one.
++ Intersection check.
+Even with the attachment mechanism, intersecting roads can occur.
+We perform collision checks during generation and discard any road that causes an intersection.

+**Related files:** `road_generator.py`, `road_manager.py`.

-#### Building
+### Building Generation

-Building generation is based on the generated road maps.
-From a list of roads, we select one road segment and generate buildings along both sides.
-For each side, the generation process has two stages: normal generation and final building placement.
-The main goal is to create a uniform distribution of different building types while maximizing space utilization on the map.
+Buildings are generated based on the road network.
+For each road segment, buildings are placed along both sides.
+The generation process for each side consists of two phases: normal generation and final building placement.
+The aim is to achieve uniform distribution and maximize space utilization.

-##### Normal generation

-A pointer tracks the current position for candidate buildings.
-During generation, the pointer's position updates based on the building size and road angle.
-The pseudo code for pointer updates is shown as follows:
++ Normal generation.
+A pointer tracks the current candidate position for placing buildings.
+It moves along the road, updating based on building size and road angle.
+The logic is as follows:

 ```python
 pointer_position = road_start * side * offset + margin_distance